San Giovanni Battista, Pistoia

 San Giovanni Battista is a deconsecrated Roman Catholic church located on Corso Gramsci in Pistoia, region of Tuscany, Italy.
-The present building is a reconstruction of the former Renaissance-style church which was severely damaged during World-War II, and now is used for exhibitions.
+The present building is a reconstruction of the former Renaissance-style church which was severely damaged during World-War II, and is now used for exhibitions.

-History and Description
+History and description

-In 1312, Gherardino di Giovanni Ammannati donated his palace and garden to the Franciscan order, such they could build a monastery.
+In 1312, Gherardino di Giovanni Ammannati donated his palace and garden to the Franciscan order, so they could build a monastery.
 The church was designed circa 1494 by Ventura Vitoni; the dome was not completed until 1513.
 In 1783, it was also attached to the Monastery of Santa Lucia.
 By the 19th century, the monastery had become a "Conservatorio" or boarding school dedicated to educating girls di civil condizione.
 The education was free, and the girls were trained in skill.

 None of the artwork noted in an inventory of 1821 is presently in the church, including: